 Specific monoclonal antibodies (MAb) can also be used as VEGF inhibitors.

 In the UK, VEGF inhibitors are often used as the first treatment after surgery, i.e., first-line treatment.
 However, they can also be used as second- or third-line treatments after earlier treatments have stopped working or aren't tolerated.
+They are also used in combination with immunotherapy treatment.

-Mammalian target of rapamycin (mTOR) inhibitors act in a similar way to VEGF inhibitors by interfering with the signalling pathway that controls tumour cell growth and the development of a new blood supply to the tumour.
+Mammalian target of rapamycin (mTOR) inhibitors act in a similar way to VEGF inhibitors by interfering with tumour cell growth and the development of a new blood supply to the tumour.

-In the UK, mTOR inhibitors are used as second- or third-line

-treatments after earlier treatments have stopped working or aren't tolerated.
+In the UK, mTOR inhibitors are used as second- or third- or fourth-line treatments after earlier treatments have stopped working or aren't tolerated.
 The mTOR inhibitor, temsirolimus, can also be used to treat patients with a poor outlook (prognosis).